arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 https://digital-store.arduino.cc/education/purchase/institution

-1. If you're not logged in with an Arduino account, you'll be redirected to the login page.
-   **Select the institution Space you want to add your members' seats to** or click Set up new shared Space to make a brand new one.
+**1. ** If you're not logged in with an Arduino account, you'll be redirected to the login page. **Select the institution Space you want to add your members' seats to** or click Set up new shared Space to make a brand new one.

 ![Select the institution space](assets/school-plan.png "Purchase School Plan")

-2. Add as many members seats you need for your classes.
+**2.** **Add as many members seats** you need for your classes.

 ![add members to the school plan](assets/configure-your-plan.png "Configure your School Plan")

-3. Then click on the button Add Billing Information and fill in with your educational institution information and payment method.
+**3.** Then click on the button Add Billing Information and fill in with your educational institution information and payment method.

 ![add billing information](assets/add-billing-information.png "Add billing information")